-While businesses usually focus on property losses caused by fire, vandalism, intense storms, and other causes or incidents giving rise to liability claims, associated periods of business interruption can be just as costly if not even worse.
-In many respects, losses incurred by a business under an insurance policy in Florida involves many of the same issues as a residential property damage policy in terms of a commercial carrier’s duty to fully and fairly investigate and resolve the claim for the fair value of the loss.
-However, the for-profit nature of businesses means that an insurance company will impose more substantial burdens and engage in shaper tactics when processing commercial claims.
+While businesses usually focus their concern on property damage caused by fire, vandalism, storms, and other causes or incidents giving rise to liability claims, associated periods of business interruption can be just as costly if not even worse.
+Insurance companies will frequently impose more substantial burdens and engage in sharper tactics when processing commercial claims.
 The justification for this disparity in treatment is that businesses are expected to be savvier than an individual policyholder.

-Although the property damage portion of a commercial claim might not differ substantially from that of an individual homeowner, the insurance company often attempts to have a business shoulder much of the work in investigating the nature of the loss and estimating the value of the claim, this investigation might entail hiring experts and/or gathering relevant information.
-This approach can be improper given that insurance carriers have a non-delegable duty to pay the claim.
+Although the property damage portion of a commercial claim might not differ substantially from that of an individual homeowner, the insurance company often attempts to have a business shoulder much of the work in investigating the nature of the loss and estimating the value of the claim.
+This investigation might entail hiring experts and/or gathering relevant information.
+This approach can be improper given that insurance carriers have a non-delegable duty to investigate the claim in good faith and pay the claim.

-When commercial carriers identify unusual circumstances or evidence a company was in financial trouble, the insurer will often treat this information as a red flag to justify a fraud investigation.
-It is not uncommon for commercial carriers to treat losses incurred by a business through fraud or theft as evidence of a staged fraudulent scheme by the company.
+When insurance companies identify unusual circumstances or evidence a company was in financial trouble, the insurer will often treat this information as a red flag to justify a fraud investigation.
 Insurers routinely scrutinize evidence closely that might be used as fodder supporting allegations of fraud or misrepresentation involving the claim.
 When a business faces these types of specious allegations, the company might have a valid claim for insurance bad faith.
 The high stakes involved when a commercial insurance company relies on this strategy for refusing to pay a claim will make the claims dispute extremely contentious.